AlessandroAnnini/aws-ip-report/README.md

 ## Note

 The application lists resources and their public IPs (if applicable).
 It does not determine active usage of IPs.

+# AWS Networking Report

+## Overview

+This report provides an overview of the current AWS networking configuration, including details about various services and resources.

+---

+## API Gateway Instances

+List and describe the API Gateway instances, including their types (REST, HTTP, WebSocket), endpoints, and any associated API stages or resources.

+---

+## EC2 Instances

+### Public EC2 Instances

+(List of public EC2 instances with details like Instance ID, IP Address, and attached security groups)

+### Private EC2 Instances

+(List of private EC2 instances with details)

+---

+## EKS Clusters

+Provide details on each EKS cluster, including cluster names, associated node groups, and any relevant networking configurations like VPC and subnet associations.

+---

+## Elastic Beanstalk Environments

+List the Elastic Beanstalk environments, including environment details, associated applications, and environment health status.

+---

+## Elastic IPs

+Enumerate allocated Elastic IPs, their associated resources (if any), and status (whether they are attached or detached).

+---

+## Load Balancers

+### Application Load Balancers (ALB)

+(List of ALBs with details)

+### Network Load Balancers (NLB)

+(List of NLBs with details)

+### Classic Load Balancers (CLB)

+(List of CLBs with details)

+---

+## NAT Gateway Instances

+Detail each NAT Gateway, including associated VPC, subnet, and the Elastic IPs allocated to them.

+---

+## RDS Instances

+List the RDS instances, including details on instance type, DB engine, and whether they are publicly accessible.

+---

+## Subnets

+Provide a summary of subnets within each VPC, including details like CIDR blocks, associated route tables, and whether they are public or private.

+---

+## VPCs

+List all VPCs along with their CIDR blocks, attached Internet Gateways or NAT Gateways, and any notable configurations.

+---

+## Summary

+Conclude the report with a high-level summary, highlighting any potential concerns or areas for improvement in the current network setup.